 Tröllaskagi (Troll Peninsula)

 North of Akureyri is the Troll Peninsula, an area famous for its beauty and challenging terrain.
 The peninsula is full of mountains, valleys, and a few small permanent ice caps.
-Experienced snowmobilers can expect even more exhilaration from a tour through here.
-You’re going to be close to the Arctic Circle here so warm clothing is of extra importance.
+Experienced snowmobilers can expect even more exhilaration from a tour here.
+You’re going to be close to the Arctic Circle here, so warm clothing is of extra importance.

-Snowmobile Tours in Iceland
+Best Snowmobile Tours in Iceland

-A snowmobile excursion in Iceland will generally last for 1–2 hours and protective clothing and equipment will be provided.
+A snowmobile excursion in Iceland will generally last for 1–2 hours.
+Most companies will provide protective clothing and equipment.
 You will be fully briefed on how to operate the machine and keep in mind that they are very powerful.
-You must have a driver’s license to drive a snowmobile here, and those who don’t can ride as a passenger.
+So, know that you’ll need to be strong and vigilant to ride them.

-Bring a pair of sunglasses with you and wear good hiking boots and warm clothes.
+Bring a pair of sunglasses with you, and wear good hiking boots and warm clothes.
 Note that if the weather is unsuitable, tours may be canceled and rescheduled at short notice.
 No previous snowmobiling experience is necessary for most tours.

 If you are coming to Iceland in the winter and traveling north, Extreme Icelandic Adventures offer fantastic snowmobile tours.
 Prices start at ISK 25,000 per person for a two-hour double ride (two people sharing one vehicle).
 Single rides are more expensive, and the tours begin in Akureyri.